isw-kudos/huddo-docs/docs/boards/swarm/prerequisites.md

 ## Dockerhub (Deprecated)

-Access to the images for kudos boards is provided through [dockerhub](https://hub.docker.com).
+Access to the images for Boards is provided through [dockerhub](https://hub.docker.com).
 Please provide us with your username to grant access and have the credentials at hand for the install.

 ---